sub1inear/Hedgehog/README.md

 `@fmt` allows a function to take a format string as C-style with variadic arguments for optimization.

-`@scan` allows a function to take a scan string as C-style with variadic arguments for optimization.
+`@scan` allows a function to take a scan string as C-style with variadic arguments (as references) for optimization.

 ### Built-In Functions